alovak/cardflow-playground/README.md

 11. Verify that the account's available balance and hold balance have been updated accordingly.

 The test case outlined in [e2e_test.go](./e2e_test.go) and demonstrates an end-to-end transaction flow between the Issuer and Acquirer applications.

-## Features

-- Create and manage accounts and cards for the issuer
-- Create and manage merchants for the acquirer
-- Process payments using ISO 8583
-- End-to-end testing with both components

 ## Directory Structure